carlomilanesi/rs-measures/docs/Tutorial.md

 The initial position of the screw is 3 cycles.
 We turn it by 90 degrees, that is a quarter of a cycle, and so we get a position of three cycles and one quarter.

-For some application, such unconstrained angular positions and rotations are useful.
+For some applications, such unconstrained angular positions and rotations are useful.
-Though, sometimes angles are used just to indicate a direction, or a spherical coordinate.
+Though, for some other applications, angles are used just to indicate a direction, or a spherical coordinate.
-For such case, when a full cycle is completed, we reach the same position than before.
+For such cases, when a full cycle is completed, we reach the same position than before.
 It is a kind of *modulo* arithmetics.

 This is supported by this library, as shown in this code: